Cornwall Public Library

 • You will be absent from your county of residence on Election Day.

-• You are unable to appear at the polls due to temporary or permanent illness or disability (temporary illness includes being unable to appear due to risk of contracting or spreading a communicable disease like COVID-19).
+• You are unable to appear at the polls due to temporary or permanent illness or disability.

 • You are unable to appear at the polls because you are the primary caregiver of one or more individuals who are ill or physically disabled.